theplusone/py-osrs-dps/README.md

   - e.g. Ice Demon, who uses regular defence instead of mage defence for defence rolls
 - You're not scything something larger than 1x1
+- And probably at least a couple other things I haven't thought of

 Unfortunately, a lot of these scenarios apply in endgame PvM, so the overall usefulness of this code is pretty limited at the moment.
 But this hopefully